Neptunya/infinity-nikki-library/src/pages/guides/styling-challenge-scoring.md

 ### Stat Score
 $$StatScore = \sum_{i}^{Styles} ((StyleStat_i + StyleFlat_i) \times StylePercentage_i \times StyleScore_i$$

-Each stat is multiplied by a $StyleScore$ multiplier depending on the styling battle theme.
-The primary (or only) Style is multiplied by $3.3$.
-If there is a secondary Style, then that stat is multiplied by $2.1$.
-All remaining Styles still contribute and their stats are multiplied by $0.3$.
+Each stat is multiplied by a `StyleScore` multiplier depending on the styling challenge theme.
+The primary (or only) Style is multiplied by `3.3`.
+If there is a secondary Style, then that stat is multiplied by `2.1`.
+All remaining Styles still contribute and their stats are multiplied by `0.3`.

-For example, using *Perfect Start* for a Sweet + Fresh battle will score 2312.5 from its stats.
+For example, using *Perfect Start* for a Sweet + Fresh challenge will score 2312.5 from its stats.

 $$ 64 \times 0.3 + 248 \times 2.1 + 507 \times 3.3 + 94 \times 0.3 + 87 \times 0.3 = 2312.5 $$

-The other two bonuses ($StyleFlat$ and $StylePercentage$) come from the Heart of Infinity.
+The other two bonuses come from the *Heart of Infinity: Wishfield*. `StyleFlat` adds up to +100 stat to each piece, and `StylePercentage` multiplies these Stats up to +12 % (plus 100% base).
 Note that none of these Heart of Infinity bonuses apply to Eureka scores.

 ### Label Score
 $$LabelScore = LabelValue \times LevelMul$$

 Labels are only scored if they match the theme.
 Perfect Start's Label is Cute.
-If the Labels don't match, it's worth 0 score.  $LabelValue$ is determined empirically for each styling battle, but have only been either 200 or 300.  $LevelMul$ is the same multiplier from Clothing Stats section, and depends on the level of the clothing piece.
+If the Labels don't match, it's worth 0 score.  `LabelValue` is determined empirically for each styling challenge, but have only been either 200 or 300. `LevelMul` is the same multiplier from Clothing Stats section, and depends on the level of the clothing piece.
 Lastly, this score is doubled for Dresses.
 For Eurekas, even if a Eureka's Label is not yet unlocked, the Label unlocked at level 5 is still active and counts for score.

 ### Score Percentage
-Finally, we have the $ScorePercentage$.
-All $ScorePercentage$ bonuses are additive.
-One bonus is from the Heart of Infinity, and this bonus goes up to +8% depending on the nodes that have been unlocked for certain pieces.
-Likewise, this bonus does not apply to Eurekas.
+Finally, we have the `ScorePercentage`.
+All `ScorePercentage` bonuses are additive.
+One bonus is from the Heart of Infinity.
+The *Heart of Infinity: Wishfield* bonus goes up to +8% depending on the nodes that have been unlocked for certain pieces.
+While the *Heart of Infinity: Sea of Stars* bonus goes up to +10% and will apply to future regions' styling challenges.
+Currently, only the *Heart of Infinity: Sea of Stars* score bonuses apply to Eurekas.
 The other bonus is from Ripples of Infinity in Mira Crown Pinnacle, and it changes for each Pinnacle.
 Example bonuses include "+50% to Eureka scores" or "+35% to Dress scores".

 ### Inconsistencies
-There is possibly a bug for Eurekas, where if there's a +50% score bonus, the current score formula instead matches $\lfloor\lceil StatScore + LabelScore\rceil \times ScorePercentage\rfloor$ , where the ceiling doesn't include the percentage, and there's a truncation later.
+There is possibly a bug for Eurekas, where if there's a +50% score bonus, the current score formula instead matches the formula below, where the ceiling doesn't include the percentage, and there's a truncation later.
 However, on the preview screen, the score still uses the original formula.

+$$ \lfloor\lceil StatScore + LabelScore\rceil \times ScorePercentage\rfloor $$

 ## How was this derived?
 The quick version was that regressions were used to get close to the multipliers, and then playing with `floor` and `ceiling` functions were able to get to the exact values.
 Plus, when the formula didn't work, it was determined that Nikki's base clothing had some stats.
 Additionally, Infold had to fix a number of bugs with the formulas, which helped understanding as well.